PdD in anthropology

 Training and experience

-A doctoral candidate in Anthropology, Monica has worked for over twenty years as a researcher and trainer in Brazil and Québec.
+Doctorate in anthropology, Monica has worked for over twenty years as a researcher and trainer in Brazil and Québec.

 She has long research experience in anthropology and migration studies.

 Since 2010, she has worked at IRIPI, where she designs and directs applied research and action research projects in collaboration with employability agencies and the business community.

 - Evaluation and acquisition of competencies by highly qualified immigrant professionals;

 - Development of intercultural tools usable by employability counsellors and SME employers;